 I took a step back and evaluated my approach.

 I tried reacting more thoughtfully.
-I thought I was using every positive parenting strategy in the book.
+In my mind, I was using every positive parenting strategy in the book.
 But he continued to stonewall me.
 I was at a loss.

 It took me way too long, but I realized the error of my ways.
 He was speaking to me the way he was being spoken to.